Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.s
 ```

 The second, the SI base unit of time.

-Dimension: `Unitful.𝐓`.

 #### Week